[Planet Surface]

 JANEWAY: Mister Paris, are you certain the warp signature ended here?

 PARIS: Positive, Captain.
 Harry, check your sensors.
-That look like some kind of power source
+That look like

 KIM: That is an unusually high EM reading for a natural occurrence.